CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Benchmark

 Our generated benchmark exhibits error characteristics that are highly consistent with those observed in real-world citation hallucinations.
-As shown in Table~\ref{tab:gptzero_chi}, we compare the error distribution of GPTZero on hallucinated citations between the generated benchmark and the real-world set.
-A chi-square test shows no significant difference ($\chi^2\approx 0.002$, $p\approx 0.97$), indicating nearly identical behavior across the two settings and supporting the fidelity of our generation framework in simulating real-world citation hallucination patterns.
-Additional statistics and breakdowns of the generated datasets are provided in Appendix~\ref{sec:dataset}.
+As shown in Table~\ref{tab:gptzero_chi}, we compare GPTZero's fake-citation detection behavior on hallucinated citations between the generated benchmark and the real-world set.
+A chi-square test shows no significant difference ($\chi^2 = 5.6 \times 10^{-5}$, $p = 0.994$), indicating highly consistent behavior across the two settings and supporting the fidelity of our generation framework in simulating real-world citation hallucination patterns.
+Additional statistics and breakdowns of the generated dataset are provided in Appendix~\ref{sec:dataset}.